GangOfFour199/DataEngineeringZoomcamp25/Homework/03-data-warehouse.md

 ### Answer

 - The required estimate MB to process the data doubled to 310.24MB.
 As we are retrieving an additional row of values it requires another 155.12MB to retrieve a further column of data.
+- BigQuery is a columnar database, and it only scans the specific columns requested in the query.
+Querying two columns (PULocationID, DOLocationID) requires reading more data than querying one column (PULocationID), leading to a higher estimated number of bytes processed.

 ## Question 4:
 How many records have a fare_amount of 0?